cristian-guerrero/legion-go-tricks/README.md

 4. run the [enable_60_144hz.sh script](./enable_60_144hz.sh) in terminal.
 This script will cleanup old files and setup some extra environment variables you need to enable 144hz

-5. Go back to game mode, and in `Display` settings, and turn off `Unified Frame Limit Management`
+5. Go back to game mode, and in `Display` settings, and turn off `Unified Frame Limit Management`, also make sure you enable/turn on `Use Native Color Temperature` as well.

 6. **WARNING FOR THE REFRESH SLIDER: any values other than 60hz and 144hz is dangerous**, make sure to be careful when changing the screen refresh rate